 The Learned Society of Wales has today (28 April) announced the results of its 2017 Election of new Fellows.

-Professor Alayne Street-Perrott is among those from Swansea University named by the Learned Society as being honoured this year:
+Among those from Swansea University named by the Learned Society as being honoured this year are:

 - Professor Stephen Brown FICME FIMMM FLSW ~ Head of the College of Engineering.